-Gaze upon the timeless frescos and colourful churches of the Moldavia region, a World Heritage Site.
+Gaze upon the timeless frescos and colorful churches of the Moldavia region, a World Heritage Site.

 Breath in crisp Mountain air and survey this untouched TransRarau alpine environment from above.
-New infrastructure development here ensure that while the TransRarau maybe be less popular than other passes in Romania, it will not stay that way for long!
+New infrastructure development here ensures that while the TransRarau maybe is less popular than other passes in Romania, it will not stay that way for long!